wkrzywiec/wkrzywiec.github.io/content/posts/054_vector-db/index.md

 }
 ```

-I've selected the OpenAI model for start so this is the reason both libs were added.
-Apart from that we also need to select which embedding model we want to use (it needs to be the same as it was used for embed data in PostgreSQL) and provide the API key.
-The simplest way to achieve it is via autoconfiguration which requires only to provide those values to the `application.yaml` file:
+I've selected the OpenAI model to start, so this is the reason both libraries were added.
+Apart from that, we also need to select which embedding model we want to use (it needs to be the same as was used for embedding data in PostgreSQL) and provide the API key.
+The simplest way to achieve this is via autoconfiguration, which requires only providing those values to the `application.yaml` file:

 ```yaml
 spring: